Howe Laboratory of Ophthalmology

 Patricia A. D'Amore, Ph.D., MBA

 Janey L. Wiggs, M.D., Ph.D.

 In 1926, Dr. Lucien Howe initiated an ophthalmology research program at Mass.
 Eye and Ear with a gift of $250,000.
-This gift resulted in The Howe Laboratory of Ophthalmology in 1931 and continues to support research in the Department of Ophthalmology today.
+This gift led to the establishment of The Howe Laboratory of Ophthalmology 1931 and continues to support research in the Department of Ophthalmology today.

-Subsequent donations and careful stewardship have increased the Howe endowment, and The Howe Laboratory has grown from a small group of investigators within the Department of Ophthalmology to a support program for research throughout.
-The funds is used to buy cutting-edge equipment, to support young investigators, and to sponsor lecture series.
+Subsequent donations and careful stewardship have increased the Howe endowment more than tenfold, and The Howe Laboratory has grown from a small group of investigators within the Department of Ophthalmology to a support program for research throughout.
+The funds are used to buy cutting-edge equipment, to support young investigators, and to sponsor lecture series.
 The Howe Laboratory is also the primary support of Mass.
 Eye and Ear's research library.
 Most important, it gives us the flexibility to move aggressively toward new research openings.

 Support from the Howe Laboratory has resulted in publication of more than 1,700 scientific articles.
 “From the Howe Laboratory” graces the title page of some of the most important ophthalmological papers of the past century.

 1974–1988 Claes H. Dohlman, M.D., Ph.D.

 2000–2002 Frederick Jakobiec, M.D., D.Sc.
 (Acting Director)

 2010–2014 Richard H. Masland, Ph.D.